-COVID testing FAQ: When to test, what kind of test to use and what your results mean
+COVID testing FAQ: when to test, what kind of test to use and what your results mean

 Each week, we answer frequently asked questions about life during the coronavirus crisis.
 If you have a question you'd like us to consider for a future post, email us at goatsandsoda@npr.org with the subject line: "Weekly Coronavirus Questions."
 See an archive of our FAQs here.

 In an ideal world, the U.S. would be awash in COVID tests.
-Anyone exposed to COVID could self-test and/or go to a lab or clinic for a test if necessary.
+Anyone exposed to COVID-19 could self-test and/or go to a lab or clinic for a test if necessary.

 But right now, self-tests are in short supply in many parts of the country.